shmaiii/Fantasy-World-Tracking/README.md

 ## Details

 **What will the application do?**
-- Stores a given data as popular fantasy worlds
+- Stores fantasy worlds in categories including *cartoon, movies, books, games*
 - Users can 'unlock'/open a world if they experienced that world (from books, movies, etc)
 - Keep tracks of the worlds users have been to
-- List the worlds users been to in (either through menu, or map, or both)
+- List the worlds users been to in

 **Target users:** anyone who is a big fan of fantasy books, fantasy movies, who are obsessed with fantasy worlds (Potterheads, Alice in Wonderland fans, etc...)